Content curation. You’ve probably heard about it, you might have even read a few pieces on the subject but you never really went through it.

 Quuu is an effective content curation software for social media you could use.

 Zest is another great recommendation you could use to share and discover stellar marketing content.

-So is Pocket Recommendations, that makes it easy for you to catch the content you care about.
+Pocket Recommendations makes it easy for you to catch the content you care about.

 The amount of content being created and delivered on sites, blogs, and social networks is truly staggering.
 This is how content curation came along; a process that can help you out with your overall digital marketing strategy.

 To make sure that content creation will impact your overall SEO, here are some processes you need to take into consideration when performing content curation:

 - Identify your target audience’s content needs